 Repeated refinances and loan term extensions increase the risk of going "upside-down" on your loan.
 You may also end up paying more than the original loan amount, just in interest rates.

 How We Chose the Best Auto Refinance Companies

-We also considered each company’s financial stability, their customer complaints with the Consumer Financial Protection Bureau (CFPB) or the Federal Trade Commission (FTC).
+We looked at each company’s complaints with the Consumer Financial Protection Bureau (CFPB) or the Federal Trade Commission (FTC).
 We also checked whether each company was transparent regarding its partners, underwriters and fees.